digidotcom/xbee-python/doc/user_doc/logging_events.rst

   [...]

-To retrieve a handler, you can use the default Python handler or create your own one.
-Depending on which type of handler you use, the messages created by the logger will be printed in the console, in a file, etc. You can have more than one handler per logger, this means that you can enable the default XBee Python Library handler and add your own handlers.
+To retrieve a handler, you can use the default Python handler or create your own.
+Depending on which type of handler you use, the messages created by the logger is printed in the console, to a file, etc. You can have more than one handler per logger, this means that you can enable the default XBee Python Library handler and add your own handlers.

 **Retrieve a handler and add it to a logger**